aFarkas/remote-list/README.md

 * value: The value the suggestions should be based on
 * response: A callback function which expects a single argument: the data to suggest to the user.
 * reset/fail: A callback function, which should be invoked, if the data couldn't be retrieved
-* request: An onject with a single property with name of `param` and the `value`.
+* request: An object with a single property with name of `param` and the `value`.
-* source: Either the source url or the function itsel.
+* source: Either the source url or the function itself.

 ```js